GET IN THE LOOP

 The IS Rating Scheme was developed with significant input from industry to make it accessible and relevant in many different scenarios.
 This has led to the development of comprehensive and detailed Technical Manuals for use and application by the industry.
 We recognise however that every Project is unique and that the IS Rating Scheme’s application will vary based on the local context.
-That is why we have developed the Feedback Loop
+That is why we have developed the Learning and Analytics Loop

 – the continuous feedback process we use to receive feedback from our users and stakeholders to make sure the IS Rating Scheme remains relevant to the industry.

-THE FEEDBACK LOOP PROCESS
+THE LEARNING AND ANALYTICS LOOP PROCESS

 We aim to keep our tools and resources as relevant as possible to stakeholders who are interested or impacted by them.
 The industry, society and environment are ever changing, so we have adopted a continuous improvement approach to ensure the IS Rating Scheme keeps up with these trends.
-Every five years we formally undertake major updates to the Technical Manuals.
-In between we provide industry with feedback opportunities and pathways to improve the tool.

 If you have a question or would like to provide feedback about the IS Rating Scheme, we invite you to submit your query below.
 Some questions are easy to address, while others require more work.
 This is largely dependent on how complex the issues are, and the possible impact on the industry, supply chain and other projects.